camelboat/Linux_Bash_Scripts/README.md

 # Ubuntu-Script

-This is the collection of useful .sh scipts for Ubuntu.
+This is the collection of useful bash scripts working on Ubuntu 18.04.

 ## How to use them